SondagesPro/LS-arrayTextAdapt/README.md

 arrayTextAdapt
 ==============

-A plugin for LimeSurvey to use dropdown in replace of input in array text
+A plugin for LimeSurvey to use dropdown in replace of input in array text.

+_This plugin is not LimeSurvey 3.0 compatible, since LimeSUrvey 3.0 allow Question template, we can not use same behaviour_

 ## Installation

+**Downloading zip file via GIT repository didn't work, you need to download the fixed zip for this, or to use `git clone --recursive`**

 ### Via GIT
 - Go to your LimeSurvey Directory (version up to 2.06 only)